8

 — Megan Wheeler, CoS at Moves Financial

-Chiefs of Staff often act as facilitators between different teams, ensuring that all parties are communicating and working towards the same goals.
+Chiefs of staff often act as facilitators between different teams, ensuring that all parties are communicating and working towards the same goals.
 As a result, they are often the person at the company who knows most about how it operates.

 A typical day can include helping with meetings, writing agendas, strategizing big initiatives at the company, getting feedback, and consulting with the executive team on tough decisions.

-What are the 3 main skills of a Chief of Staff?
+What are the 3 main skills of a chief of staff?

-2) High-level decision making: The CoS is someone that is tasked with making high level decisions for the company, like whether or not to acquire another company, how to handle large opportunities, etc.
+The CoS is someone that is tasked with making high level decisions for the company, like whether or not to acquire another company or how to handle large opportunities.

-What kinds of backgrounds are most successful at being a Chief of Staff?
+What kinds of backgrounds are most successful at being a chief of staff?

-What are some of the most difficult parts of being a Chief of Staff?
+What are some of the most difficult parts of being a chief of staff?

-Being a Chief of Staff is not an easy job.
+Being a chief of staff is not an easy job.
 You need to be able to handle extreme pressure, deal with high-level personalities, and make tough decisions on a daily basis.

-What does a Chief of Staff actually do?
+What does a chief of staff actually do?

 The job can vary depending on what stage your company is in.
 At earlier stages, the role focuses on advancing the company's vision and strategic goals.
-Later on, a Chief of Staff can be responsible for managing the team and helping the CEO scale their time across multiple teams.
+Later on, a chief of staff can be responsible for managing the team and helping the CEO scale their time across multiple teams.

-Does a Chief of Staff actually manage other staff?
+Does a chief of staff actually manage other staff?

-“The literal title Chief of Staff can be deceiving, as Chiefs of Staff in most contexts aren’t managing any staff directly.
+“The literal title chief of staff can be deceiving, as chiefs of staff in most contexts aren’t managing any staff directly.

 However, one of the primary functions of a CoS, having developed strong relationships with key stakeholders, is to be a conduit of information across teams.